Non-overlap Average Treatment Effect Bounds: Proofs

 \subsection{Derivations of efficient influence functions}

 The following lemmas derive the efficient influence functions of the parameters $\ate(c)$, $\smoothL$, and $\smoothU$.
 The proofs follow a similar structure.
-First, we use heuristic techniques to derive putative EIFs; in particular, we draw on several ``tricks" from \cite{kennedy2024doublerobustreview}, which we refer to for further explanation.
+First, we use heuristic techniques to derive putative EIFs; in particular, we draw on several ``tricks" from \cite{kennedy2024doublerobustreview}, which we refer to for further explanation; in our proofs, we annotate where each trick is applied.
 We then show that the parameter satisfies the von-Mises expansion \eqref{eq:von-mises} by deriving the form of the second-order remainder term.
 By showing that the remainder term is second-order, and that the putative EIF is bounded, an appeal to \citep[Lemma 2]{kennedy2023density} establishes that the putative EIF is the EIF.

-\begin{lemma}[Efficient influence function of $\smoothATE(c)$] Fix $c \in \left[0, \tfrac{1}{2}\right]$.
-The parameter $\smoothATE(c)$ is pathwise differentiable with uncentered efficient influence function given by
+\begin{lemma}[Efficient influence function of $\smoothATE(c, \gamma)$] Fix $c \in \left[0, \tfrac{1}{2}\right]$.
+The parameter $\smoothATE(c, \gamma)$ is pathwise differentiable with uncentered efficient influence function given by

-\end{lemma} \begin{proof} Write $\psi(c) = \psi_1(c) - \psi_2(c)$, with $\psi_1(c) = \E\lcb \omodel_1(X) \smooth_g(\pscore(X), c, \gamma) \rcb$ and $\psi_2(c)= \E\lcb \omodel_0(X) \smooth_l(\pscore(X), 1 - c, \gamma)\rcb$.
+\end{lemma} \begin{proof} Write $\psi(c) = \psi_1(c) - \psi_2(c)$, with $\psi_1(c) = \E\lcb \omodel_1(X) \smooth_g(\pscore(X), c, \gamma) \rcb$ and $\psi_2(c)= \E\lcb \omodel_0(X) \smooth_{\ell}(\pscore(X), 1 - c, \gamma)\rcb$.
 We derive the EIF $\eif_{\psi_1}$ of $\psi_1(c)$; the EIF $\eif_{\psi_2}$ of $\psi_2(c)$ follows from similar arguments.
 The EIF of $\psi(c)$ is then simply $\eif_{\psi} = \eif_{\psi_1} - \eif_{\psi_2}$.

 We begin by proposing a putative EIF of $\psi_1$:

 Next, we derive the second-order remainder for $\psi_1$ induced by the putative EIF.
 Let $\bbP, \hat{\bbP} \in \model$.
 We denote expectations, nuisance parameters, and the EIF of the parameter with respect to $\hat{\bbP}$ as $\hat{\E}$, $\hat{\omodel}$, $\hat{\pscore}$, and $\hat{\varphi}$, respectively.
 We will also write $s(\pscore) \equiv \smooth_g(\pscore, c, \gamma)$.
 Arguments are suppressed throughout.